-I am a First Lady in My House
+I am the First Lady too in My House

 Home for me is where I am the most what I can be.
 At home, I am just me, the way I feel the most open, sincere, and comfortable.
 My home is a safe and secure place, where I can create, grow, and evolve as a human being.
 I feel extremely happy and fortunate to live in a place that I can call my home.

 How is it for you, First Lady Melania, to live in the White House?
-Do you feel at home in a place that has so much history, the energy of predecessors and people, who must be strangers to you, but are required to be around you because of your status as a First Lady?
+Do you feel at home in a place that has so much history and the energy of predecessors?
+How do you feel around people, who are strangers to you, but are required to be around you because of your status as a First Lady?
 How do you make the White House your home?

 Dedication to connecting with my loved ones is a decision I made long ago.
 I don’t take relationships for granted especially with my husband and my son.
 These are the people I share my home with, my whole life with.
 We established traditions I adhere to religiously.
 Dinner together every day is one of them.
 Waffles or pancakes with bacon and eggs on week-ends is another one.